 There are a few rules to follow, of course.
 First, the property you're selling must be your principal residence.
 That means you live in it.
 This tax break doesn't apply to a house or other property that you have solely for investment purposes.
 In those cases, the usual capital gains rules apply.

 You also must live in that principal residence for two of the five years before you sell it.
 This is known as the use test.
 It also means, practically speaking, each sale must be at least two years apart.

 That still leaves you room to make some money on several properties.
 You can sell your residence this year, pocket any gain within the tax limits and buy a new residence.
 Then two years later, you can do the same thing, again and again, every two years.

 And you no longer have to worry about that pesky prior-law reporting requirement.
 When your gain doesn't exceed the limit, you don't have to file anything with the IRS.

 RATE SEARCH: Compare home equity rates at Bankrate.com today!

 Second home sales take a tax hit

 Owners of multiple homes, however, will now find it's not as easy to shelter sale profit as it used to be.

-Previously, you could move into the 2nd property, make it your primary residence, live there for 2 years and then sell it and pocket most or all of the profit.
+Previously, you could move into the second property, make it your primary residence, live there for two years and then sell it and pocket most or all of the profit.